aeturrell/coding-for-economists/wrkflow-environments.md

 If you're just getting going with coding, this book recommends that you use uv.

-## Using Miniconda to Manage Python Environments

-Much of these two subsections is covered by the Miniconda documentation on [managing virtual environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ## Using uv to Manage Environments

 [**uv**](https://docs.astral.sh/uv/) automatically creates a virtual environment per project folder so that each project you do gets its own distinct and independent Python installation.
 As well as providing virtual environments by default, it can: